 Now there’s a funny word.

 When we arrived in Riga I was suffering from flu and culture shock, a deadly combination that turns one into a shivering, mumbling twit.
-I was curled up on the hostel bed moaning into my pillow, Why can't we go somewhere normal?
-Why can't we go somewhere easy?
-Why not a package holiday to the Costa del Sol?
+I was curled up on the hostel bed moaning into my pillow, Why didn’t we go somewhere easy?
+Why not an all-inclusive to the Costa del Sol?

 Then I heard the voice of JFK, going on about the moon and how he had to go there not because it was easy, but because it was hard.
 Then I thought how my fever must really be out of control if I could dare be so simultaneously wimpy and precious to compare a Latvian jaunt to the lunar frontier.

 But these days I’ve learned to expect that initial 24 Hour Freakout when you land in a strange country, and the only cure for me seems to be to buy a really trashy magazine.
 Preferably an American one with a lot of advertising and fashion that I could never afford.
 So this elaborate backstory was just to explain how I came to be reading US Marie Claire and consequently discover that the Poncho is HOT this fall.